×

 Facet joint injection in the lumbar spine (low back).

-For diagnostic purposes, facet joints can be injected in two ways: injecting anesthetic directly into the joint or anesthetizing the nerves carrying the pain signals away from the joint (medial branches of the nerve).
-If the majority of pain is relieved with anesthetic into the joint, then a therapeutic injection of a steroid may provide lasting neck or low back pain relief.
+For diagnostic purposes, facet joints can be injected in two ways: by injecting anesthetic directly into the joint or by anesthetizing the nerves that carry pain signals away from the joint (the medial branches of the nerve).
+If the majority of pain is relieved with an anesthetic into the joint, then a therapeutic injection of a steroid may provide lasting neck or low back pain relief.

 If anesthetic injections indicate that the nerve is the source of pain, the next step is to block the pain signals more permanently.
-This is done with radiofrequency ablation, or damaging the nerves that supply the joint with a “burning” technique.
+This is done with radiofrequency ablation, which involves damaging the nerves that supply the joint using a “burning” technique.

 Sacroiliac Joint Injections

 Sacroiliac joint (SI joint) injections are similar to facet joint injections in many ways.
 The SI joints are located between the sacrum and ilium (pelvic) bones.
-Problems in the SI joints have been shown to cause pain in the low back, buttock, and leg.
+Problems in the sacroiliac (SI) joints have been shown to cause pain in the lower back, buttocks, and legs.
 Typically, one joint is painful and causes pain on one side of the lower body.
-It is less common for both SI joints to be painful at the same time.
+It is less common for both SI joints to be painful simultaneously.

 This joint can also be injected for both diagnostic and therapeutic purposes.
 Anesthetizing the SI joint by injection under x-ray guidance is considered the gold standard for diagnosing SI joint pain.
-A diagnostic injection of the sacroiliac joint with anesthetic should markedly diminish the amount of pain in a specific location of the low back, buttock, or upper leg.
-A therapeutic injection will typically include a steroid medication, with the goal of providing longer pain relief.
+A diagnostic injection of the sacroiliac joint with an anesthetic should markedly diminish the amount of pain in a specific location of the low back, buttock, or upper leg.
+A therapeutic injection will typically include a steroid medication to provide longer pain relief.

 Sacroiliac Joint Injections

-Spinal injection procedures are generally safe procedures.
-If complications occur, they are usually mild, self-limited and extremely rare.
-The risks of spinal injections include, but are not limited to the following:
+Spinal injection procedures are typically safe, with complications being rare, mild, and usually resolving on their own.
+However, potential risks of spinal injections may include, but are not limited to, the following:

 • Bleeding